martinSternelius/Magento-2-Qliro_QliroOne/README.md

   defaulted to the website's home page.
 - **Integrity Policy URL** — if specified, must be a valid URL to Integrity Policy URL.

+### Recurring Payments Settings

+All settings here are Store View specific.

+- **Enabled** — Enable or disable recurring payments.
+- **Frequency Options** – Configure the subscription frequencies that should be available for Customers to choose from in checkout.

 ### Notification Callbacks

 - **XDebug Session Flag Name for callback URLs** — store-specific value for the XDEBUG session flag used in callbacks